We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

 They offer a variety of different plans depending on what you plan to do.
 It’s a great option for travelers looking to do some diving during their trip.

-World Nomads general travel insurance with extended coverage plus gear protection provides extensive coverage for all scuba diving emergencies and equipment mishaps.
+World Nomads general travel insurance with extended coverage plus gear protection provides great coverage for all scuba diving emergencies and equipment mishaps.

 - Straightforward signup